-The manufacturer is allowed to affix the Mark of Conformity as allowed by the "Agreement between the European Community and the United States of America on Mutual Recognition of Certificates of Conformity for Marine Equipment" signed February 2004 as amended on February 18th, 2019 and by the "Agreement between the European Free Trade Association countries which are part of the European Economic Area and the United States of America on Mutual Recognition of Certificates of Conformity for Marine Equipment" signed October 2005 as amended on February 22th, 2019.
-Item complies with requirements of Item No. MED/#.##(x) of the directive.
+The manufacturer is allowed to affix the Mark of Conformity as allowed by the "Agreement between the United Kingdom of Great Britain and Northern Ireland on Mutual Recognition of Certificates of Conformity for Marine Equipment" signed February 14th, 2019 and by the "Agreement between the European Community and the United States of America on Mutual Recognition of Certificates of Conformity for Marine Equipment" signed February 2004" and by the "Agreement between the European Free Trade Association countries which are part of the European Economic Area and the United States of America on Mutual Recognition of Certificates of Conformity for Marine Equipment" signed October 2005.
+Item complies with requirements of UK/##.# or MED/#.##.

-Where MED/#.##(x) is the item number or EC and EEA EFTA approval category equivalent for each product covered by the MRA as listed in Enclosure (2).
-A copy of the MRAs can be found on our website at https://www.dco.uscg.mil/CG-ENG-4/MRA/.
+Where UK/##.# or MED/#.##(x) is the item number or equivalent approval category for each product covered by the MRA as listed in Enclosure (2) or (3), as appropriate.